nmarghetti/portable-env/README.md

      ; Profile to install, it will look for <profile>.ini and settings/profile/<profile>.ini ; eg. profile = dev
      profile =
+     ; You can specify where are located the main portable env folder if you want to install it somewhere else ; common-env-apps-root=C:\PortableEnv
+     ; portable-env-path=C:\PortableEnv\Documents\dev\portable-env
+     ; You can also specify only one app and/or only one custom app.
+It can be useful if you want to install/upgrade only one and be fast.
+     ; app-only = wsl_ubuntu
+     ; custom-app-only = upgrade_portable_env
      [git]
      ; url to clone the repository with user and token, eg. https://<user>:<token>@github.com/owner/portable-env.git git-url =